BenjaminECohen/BrickBreaker_SFML/README.md

 OR the player presses the Left Mouse Button again

-pressing "ESC" on Game Over or Game Win will exit the Game pressing "r" on Game Over or Game Win
+pressing "ESC" on Game Over or Game Win will exit the Game pressing "r" on Game Over or Game Win will restart the game